scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 data:

-* the ``person_id`` column is a positive integer, which is a common way of encode unique identifiers in a dataset.
+* the ``person_id`` column is a positive integer, which is a common way of encoding unique identifiers in a dataset.
 By setting ``allow_duplicates`` to ``False``, the schema indicates that this column is a unique identifier in this dataset.
 * ``height_in_feet`` is a positive float whose maximum value is 10 feet, which